 The Charismatic Movement is known for its emphasis on people having the ability to perform sign gifts that were originally conferred to the twelve apostles by the Holy Spirit.
-One of the miracles believed to remain operative today by a number of people who subscribe to continuationism is faith healing.
+One of the miracles believed to remain operative today by a number of people who subscribe to this ideology is faith healing.
+It is claimed that sick people can be cured by means of faith and prayer.
+God is believed to restore a person's physical and spiritual wellbeing in response to our petitions.

-The purpose of God occasionally using the apostles as vessels to work signs and wonders was to verify that they were indeed His messengers.
+The purpose of God occasionally using the apostles and prophets as vessels to work signs and wonders was to verify that they were indeed His messengers.
 These men could not simply use sign gifts whenever they pleased.
 The problem with the idea of modern-day faith healers is that nowhere does God in Scripture guarantee complete healing from every sickness or injury.
+It is actually God's will that we sometimes endure suffering while on this earth.

-As a matter of fact, the Apostle Paul nowhere mentioned having the ability to heal when speaking of his companions who had illnesses:
+Paul nowhere mentioned having the ability to heal when speaking of his companions who had illnesses.
+This is contrasted with what we encounter in the Book of Acts:

 "But I thought it necessary to send to you Epaphroditus, my brother and fellow worker and fellow soldier, who is also your messenger and minister to my need; because he was longing for you all and was distressed because you had heard that he was sick."
 (Philippians 2:25-26)